 Minnesota Valley National Wildlife Refuge Trust

 In 2011: Restoration work encountered a number of delaying issues due to wetness in the spring of 2011.
 The time-line was set back to some degree but the bulk of the restoration was completed.
 At this point in the restoration process approximately seventy small wetland potholes and one large centrally located basin had been restored.
 In addition, there was approximately 400 acres of upland prairie.
 The site received signage and all boundaries were clearly marked.
 Parking areas are present.

-In 2012: The Minnesota Valley Trust, in conjunction with the U.S. Fish & Wildlife Service, acquired approximately 200 acres of adjoining property that was added to the Lincoln WPA unit.
-Minnesota Pheasants, Inc. and our partners (USFW & MN Valley Trust) applied for CPL grants to assist in the restoration of these new parcels.
+In 2012: The Minnesota Valley NWR Trust, Inc. acquired approximately 200 acres of adjoining property that was added to the Lincoln WPA unit.
+CPL grants were awarded to assist in the restoration of these new parcels as well.
 Minnesota Pheasants, Inc. provided the seed money for the restoration grants.
 The Lincoln WPA complex is the jewel of the U.S. Fish & Wildlife Service Waterfowl Production Areas in Blue Earth County.
 Additional restoration work on these new parcels was completed in 2013 – 2014.